RhysGretsch81/mapacheIFT/README.md

 In addition, if MapacheSim is run with an optional "asm" argument (e.g. `./mapache myprogram.asm`) it will instead load and then run specified assembly file non-interactively exiting on completion.
-When coupled with the "--quiet" option, it allows the assembly in a manner simmilar to compiled program.
+When coupled with the "--quiet" option, it allows the assembly in a manner similar to compiled program.

 ### A Quick Example